Zum Inhalt springen

 Danfoss: 80% of Transactional Procurement Decisions Automated

-Danish industrial group Danfoss implemented an AI agent with the Go Autonomous platform that automatically reads incoming email orders, extracts data from emails and attachments, validates against the SAP system, and prepares orders for processing.
-Over 80% of transactional decisions are made autonomously by the agent.
-Average time savings: five minutes per order.
-Following a successful rollout in Spain, France, and Italy, Danfoss is now deploying the solution globally.
+Danish industrial group Danfoss implemented an AI agent using the Go Autonomous platform.
+The agent automatically reads incoming email orders and extracts data from emails and attachments.
+It then validates the data against the SAP system and prepares orders for processing.
+According to Danfoss, over 80% of transactional decisions are now made autonomously by the agent.
+Average time savings amount to five minutes per order.
+Following a successful rollout in Spain, France, and Italy, Danfoss is deploying the solution globally.

 Bristol Myers Squibb: RFP Cycles from 9 Months to 27 Days

-The pharmaceutical company introduced AI-powered RFP processes and now processes ten times more RFPs than before.
-Cycle time dropped from 6–9 months to 27 days — a reduction of over 90%.
+According to Globality, the pharmaceutical company introduced AI-powered RFP processes and now handles ten times more RFPs than before.
+Cycle time dropped from 6–9 months to just 27 days.
+That represents a reduction of over 90%.

 Coca-Cola & Siemens: Tactical Sourcing with Keelvar

 Both corporations use Keelvar to automate spot buys and tactical sourcing.
-Result: up to 90% reduction in manual effort and 10–25% cost savings per RFQ.
+According to Keelvar, the results include up to 90% reduction in manual effort.
+Cost savings range from 10–25% per RFQ.

 CategoryTechnologiesPurpose